.png)

 You must also:

-Have a strong connection to one’s immigrant community.
+• Have an immigrant experience and a strong connection to your immigrant community.

-Learn more about the DreamSF application process in our FAQ section.
+Learn more about the DreamSF application process by attending an Information Session or checking out our FAQ section.

 What you'll need

-The DreamSF Fellowship application you will be asked to provide basic personal and professional information as well as the following:
+The DreamSF Fellowship application you will be asked to provide basic personal and professional information.

-Responses to 3 short answer questions of about 250 words each and 3 essays of about 500 words each.
-Short answer questions and essay topics are about your professional skills, goals, and interests; the role migration has played in your life; and your personal growth.
-There is also an optional short essay about COVID-19 accommodations.
+Short answer questions and essay topics are about your professional skills, goals, and interests; the role migration has played in your life; your connection to immigrant communities; and your personal growth.

 Review the checklist below and submit a complete application by the deadline.
 Check that you have completed and proofread all essay responses.